Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 ### Differences between runtime groups

-If you need to use version of {{site.base_gateway}} less than 3.0, you must create your service version in the `default` runtime group.
+If you need to use a version of {{site.base_gateway}} less than 3.0, you must create your service version in the `default` runtime group.
 Non-default runtime groups are only compatible with {{site.base_gateway}} 3.0 and higher.

 In the `default` runtime group, applications are still linked to {{site.base_gateway}} `consumers` and use the `acl` plugin to control access between an application's `consumer` and a service version.
 This configuration is deprecated.
 It is recommended to upgrade your data planes to {{site.base_gateway}} version 3.0+ to ensure future compatibility with the `konnect-application-auth` plugin, which has a built-in replacement for the `acl` plugin and doesn't rely on `consumers`.